Tips on Producing Excellent Rooted Liners

 Once the liners are removed from mist, acclimate the plants to reduced watering frequency and drier environments.
 Water thoroughly at each watering and allow the rooting medium surface to dry out between irrigations so roots grow down deeper into the rooting medium.
 Shallow watering or overwatering produces an anaemic root system that stays on the rooting medium surface and does not fill out the lower sections of the root ball.
 Also the roots will be thin, ‘wimpy’ and few.

-Fertilization: Determining if fertilizer should be applied to unrooted cuttings depends on the nutritional status of the stock plants from which the cuttings were taken.
+Determining if fertilizer should be applied to unrooted cuttings depends on the nutritional status of the stock plants from which the cuttings were taken.
 If the stock plants were nutrient deficient, then the unrooted cuttings will quickly decline in nutrient levels before rooting.
 Continuous misting / fogging leaches the rooting medium of any starter fertilizer that is provided by the manufacturer.
-If cuttings from certain plants are prone to deficiencies or arrive with nutrient deficiencies, apply a 50-100 ppm N solution once after sticking or use a rooting medium that provides a low soluble starter fertilizer as found in PRO-MIX® YP, which is available after plant roots are formed.
+If cuttings from certain plants are prone to deficiencies or arrive with nutrient deficiencies, apply a 50-100 ppm N solution once after sticking.

 When cuttings begin to callus, apply another 50-100 ppm N drench and also again at 100-200 ppm N once roots emerge from the callus tissue.
 To tell if roots have emerged, lightly pull the cutting to check on root development.
 When roots grow to the bottom of the plug, constant feed them at 100-200 ppm N. This rate should be maintained until the liners are transplanted.
 Avoid higher application rates as this may encourage too much top growth and limit root growth.